KristoforMaynard/TerminusAddons/README.md

 ## RunInTerminus

-- Run current file in new or existing terminal
+Run current file in new or existing terminal

+This command will automagically activate a conda environment if there is a setting named ``conda_env``

+This command will automagically use `pipenv run python ...` if it can detect a ``Pipfile.lock``.

 ## Shortcuts